alifaaziz/bimbel-mandala/README.md

 # Bimbingan Belajar Mandala

-This repository contains both the backend (Express.js) and frontend (....) code for the Bimbingan Belajar Mandala application.
+This repository contains both the backend (Express.js) and frontend (Vue 3 + Vite) code for the Bimbingan Belajar Mandala application.

 ## Backend - Express.js